• Menu

 While most pregnant patients do get a pap smear at their first appointment.
 Many women dread the cervical check.
 Today we’re going to dive into what a cervical exam will tell you when you should expect them, and how close to your due date they will start.

-And, of course… The use of this information is obviously informational only.
+And, as always… The use of this information is obviously informational only.
 Please talk with your healthcare provider about why they are or are not performing a cervical exam, and make the best choice for you at the moment.

 When do they start cervical checks?